krish-59/TunnelForge/Implementation-plan.md

     * When the client (running on the user's machine) connects to the server (perhaps to an endpoint like `/connect` via WebSocket), the server assigns an ID or port for that tunnel and keeps the connection open.

     * For each incoming HTTP request on the server intended for that tunnel, forward the request data through the socket to the client.
-The client will then proxy it to the local target server (the developer’s local app) and return the response, which the server then sends back to the original requester.
+The client will then proxy it to the local target server (the developer's local app) and return the response, which the server then sends back to the original requester.

     * Implement basic request forwarding logic.
 This can be done by sending raw HTTP over the socket or by a simpler approach: use an HTTP proxy library.
-For MVP, a straightforward method is to handle HTTP requests on the server by buffering the request (method, headers, body), sending a message to the client, then waiting for the client’s response to respond to the HTTP caller.
+For MVP, a straightforward method is to handle HTTP requests on the server by buffering the request (method, headers, body), sending a message to the client, then waiting for the client's response to respond to the HTTP caller.

   * **Rate Limiting:** Integrate the `express-rate-limit` middleware to throttle incoming requests per tunnel: